 Every concussion is different.
 It is best to have a sports medicine specialist perform baseline testing to determine the presence of a concussion and the severity.
 This may include tests of balance, strength and flexibility as well cognitive testing.

 The length of time it will take to recover from a concussion varies depending its severity and how well you take care of yourself.
-There is no single way to measure when a return to regular activities is safe but the VSR (Very Simple Rehab) Sport System helps Grand View Health Physical Medicine and Rehabilitation experts make that decision more accurately.
+There is no single way to measure when a return to regular activities is safe but Grand View Health Physical Medicine and Rehabilitation experts utilize a computerized balances system and dynamic vision system to make that decision more accurately.
+Our technologies include the VSR (Very Simple Rehab) Sport System, the Biodex Balance System and the Bertec Vision Advantage (BVA).

-The system’s inVision technology measures a person’s ability to maintain a sharp and stable vision while actively moving the head.
-The NeuroGames technology within VSR Sport helps people regain their balance using five videogames.
+The VSR inVision and the Bertec BVA measures a person’s ability to maintain sharp and stable vision while actively moving the head.
+The NeuroGames technology within the VSR sport and Biodex balance system helps people regain their balance using different video games.
 Patients “play” the games by shifting their center of gravity.
-For your safety, it is important to seek proper assessment before returning to the field of play, work or all regular activities.
+For patient safety, it is important to seek proper assessment before returning to the field of play, work or all regular activities following a concussion.

 Other treatments available at Grand View Health for concussion include: